-It means the amount of inputs and work required for production goes up and this has witnessed the use of chemical fertilizers, pesticides, mechanical ploughing, plant and animal growth hormones, medications (antibiotics and vaccines) for animals, and plant growth regulators.
+It means the amount of inputs and work required for production goes up, and this has witnessed the use of chemical fertilizers, pesticides, mechanical plowing, plant and animal growth hormones, medications (antibiotics and vaccines) for animals, and plant growth regulators.

 According to Wikipedia,

 “Intensive farming or intensive agriculture involves various types of agriculture with higher levels of input and output per unit of agricultural land area.
-It is characterised by a low fallow ratio, higher use of inputs such as capital and labour, and higher crop yields per unit land area.”
+It is characterized by a low fallow ratio, higher use of inputs such as capital and labour, and higher crop yields per unit land area.”

 Advantages of Intensive Farming

 One of the main rewards of intensive farming is the production of high crop yields.
-Agricultural products such as meat, eggs, milk, fish, and cereals are highly demanded in the contemporary world’s food markets such as restaurants and supermarkets.
+Agricultural products such as meat, eggs, milk, fish, and cereals are highly demanded in contemporary food markets such as restaurants and supermarkets.

 Since intensive farming mainly focuses on mass food production in a specific food crop or animal production, it leads to more variety of food for human consumption.
-Intensive farming requires a lot of labor, capital and resources which makes it more practical to only focus on one production area.
+Intensive farming requires a lot of labor, capital, and resources, which makes it more practical to only focus on one production area.

-Consequently, the agencies and agricultural research institutes have set certain rules and regulations on the use of farm inputs such as fertilizers, pesticides, growth hormones, herbicides, and have even stated clear measures on how to maintain and manage livestock.
-This ensures regulated farming which results in healthy, safe, and affordable farm produce.
+Consequently, the agencies and agricultural research institutes have set certain rules and regulations on using farm inputs such as fertilizers, pesticides, growth hormones, and herbicides and have even stated clear measures on how to maintain and manage livestock.
+This ensures regulated farming, resulting in healthy, safe, and affordable farm produce.

-With the demand for food soaring across the world due to the ever-increasing number of human populations, intensive farming offers the advantage of high crop productivity with the possibility of meeting the food market demands.
+With the demand for food soaring worldwide due to the ever-increasing world population, intensive farming offers the advantage of high crop productivity with the possibility of meeting the food market demands.